dynamsoft-docs/barcode-reader-docs/parameters/reference/enable-datamatrix-ecc000-140.md

 ## Setting Methods

-`EnableDataMatrixECC000-140` is supported to be set through JSON template.
+`EnableDataMatrixECC000-140` can be set via JSON template.

 ### As JSON Parameter